Marriage and civil partnership ceremonies during coronavirus

 Postponing a Ceremony

-If you wish to postpone, we will offer to re-book your ceremony.
-You do not need to set a new date immediately, but can contact us later when the current situation may be clearer.
+If you wish to postpone, we will re-book your ceremony subject to availability.
 You may need to attend for another notice appointment depending on the new date of your ceremony and the statutory charge will apply.

 If you wish to cancel your ceremony, please complete our cancellation form.
 View our cancellation form.

 If your ceremony has been rebooked due to postponement but your original Notice has expired, you'll need to give Notice again.
 Notices of marriage or civil partnership are only valid for one year and it's not possible to extend this.

 Contact us to discuss your options on how to give Notice again.
 Email firstname.lastname@example.org